eclipse-agail/agile-api-spec/README.md

 ```

-Briefly:
+Summary of specification:

-- The model should be valid [YAML](http://yaml.org/)
+- The model should be a valid [YAML](http://yaml.org/) document
-- All method and property are CamelCased
+- All method and property are CamelCased, more precisely (PascalCased)[https://en.wikipedia.org/wiki/CamelCase]
-- Methods must indicate a `return` type, with `void` if no return is expected
+- Methods *must* indicate a `return` type, with `void` if no return is expected and optionally a list of `arguments`
-- Methods must indicate `args` as map with its name as key and at least the a `type` field
+- Methods `arguments` *must* be a map with name as key and at least the a `type` field
-- Properties referencing objects must have a `reference` field , in square brackets if more than one
+- Properties referencing objects must have a `reference` field, eventually in square brackets if it is a list
 - Properties can indicate an `access` field as list of one of  `r`ead, `w`rite, `s`ubscribe
 - Optionally a `description` can be provided on methods, arguments and properties